jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

 - Fully managed database, highly available with replication across 3 AZs.
 - Storage grows automatically from 10gb to 64TB.
 - Automatically scales to workloads with millions of requests per second.

+## Amazon Neptune

+Amazon Neptune is a fully managed Graph Database.

+- Neptune is highly available with replication across 3 AZs and it can have upp to 15 read replicas.
+- Build and run applications working with highly connected datasets
+- Optimized to run complex and hard queries
+- Can store up to billions of relationships and query graphs with milliseconds of latency

+Use cases for Amazon Neptune:

+- Social network (users interactions and connections)
+- Knowledge Database (such as wikipedia)
+- Fraud detection
+- Recommendations Engines (users who bought product X also bought this other Y product)